procamora/custom_workspace/README.md

 ### Requirements

-Execute the script with a user with permissions to execute the sudo command.
+Execute the script with a user with permissions to execute the sudo command and execute the script from __bash__ to avoid problems when installing or reinstalling zsh

+#### Recommendation:

-Recommendation: execute the script from a console other than konsole, so that the profile with the specific configuration of konsole can be applied correctly.
+- Execute the script from a console other than konsole, so that the profile with the specific configuration of konsole can be applied correctly.

-If it is done from konsole, later it can be executed from another console so that the profile is applied in the following way:
+- If it is done from konsole, later it can be executed from another console so that the profile is applied in the following way:

 ```bash